MindscapeHQ/raygun4reactnative/README.md

 ### setUser(user: User | null)

 The `setUser` function is parsed a User object.
-Setting the user is an important step in maintaining a session.
+Setting the user is an important step in maintaining a Real User Monitoring session.
 By updating the User, the following rules are applied:

-- anonymous_user -> user_1 => Current blank session is updated with the user data.
+- anonymous_user -> user_1 => Current session is updated with the user data.
 - user_1 -> user_2 => Current session ends.
 A new session begins with user_2 information.
 - user_1 -> anonymous_user => Current sessions ends.
-A new blank session begins.
+A new session begins.

 Note, if `null` is parsed to this method, the user is set to an anonymous user.
 <br/>